UNINETTSigma2/documentation/training/material/2021-autumn/notes-day3.md

     - A feature request would to be abale to submit jobs from NIRD tool kit, which I think they are working on at the moment.

-- a bit of a phylosophical question: while I see the organizing of a course on the toolkit as a very powerfull option, wouldn't this mask the getting of the jupyter notebook up and running with the right environment.
+- a bit of a  philosophical question: while I see the organizing of a course on the toolkit as a very powerful option, wouldn't this mask the getting of the jupyter notebook up and running with the right environment.
 Effectively, it would make students less able to do-it-yourself.
     - Correct.
 So the question would be is the course teaching "jupyter notebooks" or using jupter note book to teach something else (e.g. python).